AppGrid: Grid View

 Selecting views

-For each object, AppGrid allows you to create multiple views of various types, including a list view, grouped view or pivot view.
-If no views have been previously defined when you select a given object, AppGrid will create a default view automatically.
+For each object, AppGrid allows you to create multiple views of various types, including a list view, grouped view, pivot view, treeGrid view and timeSeries view.
+If no views have been previously defined when you select a given object, AppGrid will create a default list view automatically.
 To change the current view, select the desired view from the view selector.
 To create a new view, click the column manager button in the grid toolbar.
 The column manager wizard will open.

 Selecting queries